bmwcarit/joynr/wiki/Tutorial.md

     DiscoveryQos discoveryQos;
     // As soon as the discovery QoS is set on the proxy builder, discovery of suitable providers
     // is triggered.
 If the discovery process does not find matching providers within the
-    // arbitration timeout duration it will be terminated and you will get an arbitration exception. discoveryQos.setDiscoveryTimeout(40000);
+    // discovery timeout duration, discovery will be terminated and you will get a discovery exception. discoveryQos.setDiscoveryTimeout(40000);
     // Provider entries in the global capabilities directory are cached locally.
 Discovery will
     // consider entries in this cache valid if they are younger as the max age of cached